oryxlabs/PolarDNS/docs/catalogue/aliases-loops-and-chains.md

 ```
 ### NS alias chain (nschain)
 Respond with an incremented `NS` record, creating an infinite alias chain that continues to increment indefinitely.
-Note that this provides the same functionality as requesting the `NS` record for the generic `chain` feature.:exclamation:**BEWARE**:exclamation:This could potentially lead to a domain lock-up (DoS).
+Note that this provides the same functionality as requesting the `NS` record for the generic `chain` feature.:warning:**BEWARE**:warning:This could potentially lead to a domain lock-up (DoS).

 <table>
 <tr><td>format:</td><td>nschain&lt;NUMBER>.yourdomain.com</td></tr>